 Within the undergraduate program, chemical engineering students at Manhattan have four technical electives in their senior year.
 This allows them to focus their studies in environemntal engineering, petroleum engineering, biopharmaceutical engineering, or cosmetic engineering.
 These concentrations give our students a specialized education and a competitive advantage for job placement.

 Concentration in Cosmetic Engineering: This program prepares students for a variety of roles in the cosmetic and consumer industries, ranging from process engineering to product development and research and development.

-Concentration in Petroleum Engineering: This program will give you a competitive advantage in the petroleum industry, covering topics in the refining, fuels, natural gas mining and processing, and petrochemical industries.
+Concentration in Petroleum Engineering: This program provides students a competitive advantage in the petroleum and petrochemcial industry, covering topics in refining, fuels, natural gas mining and processing, and production of petrochemicals.

 Seamless Masters Program

 Students with a minimum GPA of 3.4 (on a 4.0 scale) in chemical engineering can apply for this program, which grants them two degrees within five years: a Bachelor of Science degree and a Master of Science degree.